-- 4 cups of unsweetened shredded coconut or coconut flakes
+- 4 cups unsweetened shredded coconut

 - Place the coconut into a food processor.

-- Blitz the coconut on high speed, you may need to stop and push the coconut down off the sides of the blender if it is getting stuck.
+- Blitz the coconut on high speed.
+You may need to stop and push the coconut down off the sides of the blender if it is getting stuck.

 - Once you’re happy with the mix, simply store in the fridge or cupboard until you need to use it.

 - It is essential to make sure you buy a variety of coconut that isn’t sweetened.
-A sweetened variety can cause problems getting this to work and taste nice.
-You can find unsweetened shredded coconut at pretty much any good online retailer or local supermarket.
+A sweetened variety can cause problems in getting this to work and taste nice.
+You can find unsweetened shredded coconut at pretty much any good online retailer or a local supermarket.

 - Coconut flakes are a great alternative and will work just as well as the shredded coconut.

 - If you store this in the fridge, it will solidify.
 It will become very un-spreadable and impossible to dip anything into the butter.
 However, a quick solution would be to microwave the amount you need for just a few seconds.
 This heat should give you that lovely rich, creamy texture you had before you placed it in the fridge.

 The information above is an estimate generated by an online nutrition calculator.

 If you love making condiments at home, then below are a few more recipes that are worth checking out.